What's the Right Weight for My Height?

 You can calculate BMI on your own, but it's a good idea to ask your doctor, school nurse, or other health professional to help you figure out what it means.

-BMI can be a good indicator of a person's body fat, but it doesn't always tell the full story.
-People can have a high BMI because they have a large frame or a lot of muscle (like a bodybuilder or athlete) instead of excess fat.
-Likewise, a small person with a small frame might have a normal BMI but could still have too much body fat.
-These are other good reasons to talk about your BMI with your doctor.
+BMI is not a direct measure of body fat, and it doesn't always tell the full story.
+People can have a high BMI because they have a lot of muscle (like a bodybuilder or athlete) instead of excess fat.
+Likewise, a person with a small frame might have a normal BMI but could still have too much body fat.

 How Can I Be Sure I'm Not Overweight or Underweight?

-If you think you've gained too much weight or you're too skinny, a doctor can help you decide whether it's normal for you or whether you really have a weight problem.
-Your doctor has measured your height and weight and has plotted your BMI over time.
-So he or she can tell whether you're growing normally.
+If you think you've gained too much weight or are too skinny, a doctor can help you know if it's normal for you or whether you do have a weight problem.
+At each visit, your doctor measures your height and weight and plots your BMI.
+He or she uses those measurements over time to tell whether you're growing as expected.

-If your doctor is concerned about your height, weight, or BMI, he or she may ask questions about your health, physical activity, and eating habits.
-Your doctor also may ask about your family background to find out if you've inherited traits that might make you taller, shorter, or a late bloomer (someone who develops later than other people the same age).
+If your doctor is concerned about your height, weight, or BMI, they may ask questions about your health, physical activity, and eating habits.
+Your doctor also may ask about your family background to find out if being tall, short, or a late bloomer (someone who develops later than other people the same age) runs in your family.
 The doctor can then put all this information together to decide whether you might have a weight or growth problem.

 If your doctor thinks you're overweight, he or she may refer you to a dietitian or doctor specializing in weight management.
 These experts can offer eating and exercise recommendations based on your individual needs.
 Following a doctor's or dietitian's plan that's designed especially for you will work way better than following fad diets.

 What if you're worried about being too skinny?
-Most teens who weigh less than other people their age are just fine.
-You might be going through puberty on a different schedule than some of your peers, and your body may be growing and changing at a different rate.
-Most underweight teens catch up eventually and there's rarely a need to try to gain weight.
+Most teens who weigh less than other people their age are healthy.
+People in your family may be small or thin, or you might be going through puberty later than some of your peers, or your body may be growing at a slower rate.
+Most underweight teens catch up and there's rarely a need to try to gain weight.

-In a few cases, teens can be underweight because of a health problem that needs treatment.
+Sometimes, teens may be underweight because of a health problem that needs treatment.
 See a doctor if you notice any of these things:

 - You feel tired or ill a lot.

-- You have a cough, stomachache, diarrhea, or other problems that have lasted for more than a week or two.
+- You have a cough, diarrhea, poor appetite, or other problems that have lasted for 2 weeks or more.